bchimanzi/gumption-snlm/README.md

 The application has two microservices:
 1. Bank.Command - for handling withdrawal requests and producing a message to message bus.
 2. Bank.Query - For querying the Withdrawal records
    Background Service -  consuming the event messages, perform balance checks, updating the account balance & saving the withdrawal records.
-It can then produce a status notificatin message to the message bus which can be consumed by another service.
+                      -  The servive can then produce a status notificatin message to the message bus which can be consumed by another service.

 ## Tech Stack
 - C#